Iconic folk singer was esteemed social activist

 Among some of Seeger’s other hit songs are "Kisses Sweeter Than Wine" (written with The Weavers), "Wimoweh" (written with The Weavers and based on the African song “Mbube”, by Soloman Linda), and "Turn!
 Turn!
 Turn!
 (To Everything There Is A Season"), a number one hit for The Byrds in 1965.

-"We know the power of songs."
-Honored with National Medal of the Arts in 2012
+Honored with National Medal of the Arts and the Kennedy Center Honors